Modeling the imprints of large-scale magnetized structures on $\gamma$-rays from extragalactic transients: Introduction

-The paper is organized as follows.
-In Sec.~\ref{sec:fermi}, we present the {\it Fermi}-LAT analysis of the GeV-TeV emission from the GRB.
-Sec.~\ref{sec:models} presents the plausible explanations of the late photon observation from this GRB by {\it Fermi}-LAT.
-We calculate the expected number of events and check the consistency with the theoretical model in Sec.~\ref{sec:event_rate}.
-We discuss our results and implications in Sec.~\ref{sec:discussion}.
-Throughout the paper, we assume a Flat $\Lambda$CDM cosmology with $H_{0}$ = 69.6 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{m} = 0.286$, and $\Omega_{\Lambda} = 0.714$.
+In Sec.~\ref{sec:models}, the numerical analysis of our models is presented.
+In Sec.~\ref{sec:fermi}, we present the Fermi-LAT analysis of the GeV-TeV emission surrounding the GRB and Sec.~\ref{subsec:broadband} tests the consistency with the models studied.
+We discuss the results and draw our conclusions in Sec.~\ref{sec:discussion}.
+Throughout the paper, we assume a $\Lambda$CDM cosmology with dimensionless Hubble parameter $h=0.673$, $\Omega_{m} = 0.315$, and $\Omega_{\Lambda} = 0.685$.